fjaviernieto/Sensor-Trust-Tools/Data Understanding Scripts/Generated Results/README.md

 ## License

-These datasets are licensed under the Attribution NonCommercial-NoDerivs CC BY-NC-ND License (CC BY-NC-ND 4.0) - see the LICENSE.md file for details
+These datasets are licensed under the Attribution NonCommercial-NoDerivs CC BY-NC-ND License (CC BY-NC-ND 4.0) - see the LICENSE file for details

 ## Reference this Work